mathigon/textbooks/content/circles-and-pi/content.md

 ---
 > id: area-2

-If we could user infinitely many rings or wedges, the approximations above would be perfect – and they both give us the same formula for the area of a circle:
+If we could use infinitely many rings or wedges, the approximations above would be perfect – and they both give us the same formula for the area of a circle:

 {.text-center.r} `A = pi * r^2`.